Equipment for pressure cooking : Food Combining Hay Diet

 The speed and efficiency of the microwave oven has caused many people to leave their pressure cookers unused at the back of a cupboard.
 But there is still a place for this useful item in every kitchen, and there are many dishes which are best and quickest cooked in this way.
-Not only does the pressure cooker save fuel by cooking so quickly (a third of the time is a good general rule) but it also destroys the toxins from dried beans in a way that the average microwave cannot match.
+Not only does the pressure cooker save fuel by cooking so quickly (a third of the time is a good general rule) but it also blends the flavours and tenderises meat in a way that the average microwave cannot match.

 A pressure cooker is a large saucepan with a lid, which is usually very deep.
 (I would always buy the one with the deep lid rather than the shallow, as you can then pile up such foods as Christmas puddings and cook two or three at once, making a further saving on fuel.)
 The lid is sealed with a rubber gasket and there is a control vent in the top with a safety plug.